Photo Credit: Brendan Riley on Flickr

 What’s more, tilling can also expose dormant seeds to sunlight, causing more weeds to germinate where they aren’t wanted.

 Fortunately, growing crops at a micro-farm or backyard garden scale doesn’t require tilling to produce a loose soil for planting.
-A digging fork is a useful tool for the no-till garden because it will easily loosen the soil without destroying the soil microorganisms.
+See: Transitioning to a No-Till Garden.

 A digging fork gently aerates and loosens the top few inches of soil before planting.